 The 2018 Farm Bill signed into law in December by President Donald Trump included more funding for USDA’s animal health and disease preparedness programs, such as money for an expanded animal vaccine bank for FMD.
 The National Cattlemen’s Beef Association (NCBA) and the National Pork Producers (NPPC) Council, among others, were pleased to see authorization of a new FMD vaccine bank.

-“The United States has been ill-prepared to deal with a foreign animal disease outbreak for quite some time,” says Dustin Baker, NPPC director of eco and domestic production issues.
+“The United States has been ill-prepared to deal with a foreign animal disease outbreak for quite some time,” says Dustin Baker, NPPC director of economics and domestic production issues.
 “The farm bill’s multifaceted approach to surveillance, diagnostics and vaccines is critical to safeguard the health and well-being of our animals, rural economies and the safety of the food supply.”